jllacbongan/Sampaguita_Lacbongan/README.md

-# Distance Calculator
+# Finding the hypotenuse of a right triangle

 ## Description

-This distance calculator calculates the distance between two coordinate points.
+This Python program calculates the hypotenuse of a right triangle using functions from the math library.

 ## How to Run
 - Download the file and open it in PyCharm
 - Run the python file
-- Enter the required coordinates
+- Enter the required lengths
-- Wait for the calculated distance to be displayed
+- Wait for the calculated hypotenuse to be displayed

 ## Input Needed

 Enter the following numbers:

-- x1
-- x2
-- y1
-- y2
+- Length of side A
+- Length of side B

 ## Sample Output
 **Input**

-- Enter the number for x1: 3
-- Enter the number for y1: 4
-- Enter the number for x2: -1
+- Enter the length of side A: 8
-- Enter the number for y2: -12
+- Enter the length of side B: 10

 **Output**

-- The distance between the two points is: 16.49
+- The hypotenuse of the right triangle is 12.81

 ## Author
 Name: Lacbongan, Julie Hannah Maye L.